-CHICAGO May 28 With less than a week left to go in Illinois' spring legislative session, the future of reforms to rein in burgeoning costs for the nation's worst-funded public pension system rests with the two Democrats who run the state's House and Senate chambers.
+CHICAGO, May 28 (Reuters) - With less than a week left to go in Illinois’ spring legislative session, the future of reforms to rein in burgeoning costs for the nation’s worst-funded public pension system rests with the two Democrats who run the state’s House and Senate chambers.

 The Illinois legislature, which over decades has built up a $100 billion unfunded pension liability, now is a study in gridlock.
 Speaker of the House Michael Madigan and Senate President John Cullerton each are pushing competing versions of a fix and each refuses to take action on the other lawmaker’s bill.